Dmitry Muratov: The Russian journalist refusing to be silenced

 Since Russia launched its full-scale invasion of Ukraine in February 2022, Moscow's nuclear sabre-rattling has been loud and frequent.

-Senior officials have dropped unsubtle hints that Western nations arming Ukraine shouldn't push Russia too far.
-A few days ago, Vladimir Putin announced plans to station tactical nuclear weapons in Belarus.
+Senior officials have dropped unsubtle hints that Western nations arming Ukraine should not push Russia too far.
+A few days ago, Russian President Vladimir Putin announced plans to station tactical nuclear weapons in Belarus.

-Then one of his closest aides, Nikolai Patrushev, warned that Russia "has a modern unique weapon capable of destroying any enemy, including the United States".
+Then one of his closest aides, Nikolai Patrushev, warned that Russia had a "modern unique weapon capable of destroying any enemy, including the United States".

 Bluff and bluster?
 Or a threat that needs to be taken seriously?
 Mr Muratov has picked up worrying signs inside Russia.